 Can it be leveraged?—can we use it in other ways?

 How will we measure success?—what metrics will we use to see how well we’ve done?

 - Graphic Design: Brochures, invitations, magazines, postcards, website and social media graphics, etc. (For any materials that need to be printed, the client needs to fund the total cost of the project: printing, mailing services, art, postage)

 - Marketing: If you are looking to promote a program or an event and have a budget to pay for advertising costs, the Office of Marketing and Communications’ marketing team will work with you to create a strategic plan to get to the highest ROI to meet your overall goals.

-All projects created by Marketing and Communications for the Illinois Tech community start with a submission of a new jobs request through Wrike, the project management system that the office uses.
-If you do not have access to Wrike, please contact your Marketing and Communications account rep to gain access/training to the system, or email firstname.lastname@example.org.
+All projects created by Marketing and Communications for the Illinois Tech community start with a submission of a new project request through Asana, the project management system that the office uses.
+If you have questions about submitting a project request, please contact the office’s project director, Marty Schalm, at email@example.com.